 The show was perfectly placed on a Sunday evening, just one week before the Oscars, and a few weeks after the Grammy’s and Golden Globes.
 Awards season is always one of our favorite TV times of the year, as our Sunday evenings heat up with all of our favorite celebrities.
 It makes you want to dress up and throw a party!

 If you aren’t familiar, bread pudding is a cross between a custard and a cake.
 It can be made in advance.
-The comfort food dessert is perfect for serving a crowd family-style, but can also be prepared in a smaller individual servings, making it a little more elegant.
-With single serving bread pudding, you get the flavor of all that comfort food in a dressed up package.
+The comfort food dessert is perfect for serving a crowd family-style, but can also be prepared in smaller individual servings, making it a little more elegant.
+With single-serving bread pudding, you get the flavor of all that comfort food in a dressed-up package.

 I’ve partnered with KING’S HAWAIIAN bread to put on the glitz and create an awards season recipe worthy of a cocktail party or viewing party.
 We love having King’s Hawaiian rolls with dinner and for mini sandwiches.
 I’ve also been known to just grab one as a snack, so I knew our favorite sweet dinner rolls would be perfect for a tasty chocolate bread pudding.

 Bread pudding is made with stale bread.
-I opened up and separated a package of King’s Hawaiian dinner rolls, and left them sit open on the kitchen counter over night, then cut into cubes.
-You could even cut them into cubes the day before and leave them spread out on a pan overnight to get a stale as well.
+I opened up and separated a package of King’s Hawaiian dinner rolls, and left them to sit open on the kitchen counter overnight, then cut into cubes.
+You could even cut them into cubes the day before and leave them spread out on a pan overnight to get stale as well.

 When I was ready to make the chocolate bread pudding (full recipe at the end of the post) ; I got started by melting some dark chocolate, whisked a few eggs, brown sugar and vanilla, and add the cooled chocolate.